pwhermanson/heyspex/docs/layout-system.md

 │   ├── Switch Workspace (triggered from profile dropdown) │   └── Workspace Settings
 ├── App Shell (layout-container)
-│   ├── Control Bar (control-bar) - can be hidden during fullscreen │   ├── Workspace Zone A (workspace-zone-a)
+│   ├── Global Control Bar (control-bar) — nickname: Main Control Bar; can be mounted to any side and hidden during fullscreen
+│   ├── Workspace Zone A (workspace-zone-a)
 │   │   └── 1 workspace with 3 panels
 │   │       ├── Left Panel (left-viewport) - can load screens